Why Stretching Won’t Save Your Frozen Shoulder: Do This Instead

 There are some common myths about frozen shoulder that aren't true.
 Let’s clear them up:

-• Myth 1: It’s always about the shoulder joint capsule – Not always!
-Other things, like muscles or even fear of moving, can cause stiffness too.
+Myth 1: It’s always about the shoulder joint capsule – Not always!
+Soft tissue dysfunction, or psychological factors like 'fear of moving', can cause stiffness too.

-• Myth 2: It takes 12-18 months to get better – It can take longer or shorter, depending on the person.
+Myth 2: It takes 12-18 months to get better – It can take longer or shorter, depending on the person - and rehab commitment.

-• Myth 4: You need lots of stretching – Stretching isn't always the answer.
-Other treatments can be more helpful.
+Myth 4: You need lots of stretching – Stretching isn't always the answer.
+There are many other treatment options that also help.
+And might be superior.

 In frozen shoulder, the capsule of the shoulder joint becomes inflamed and thickens.
-The capsule is like a covering around the joint, and when it tightens, it makes moving your shoulder difficult.
-Blood vessels grow into the capsule, and it fills with cells that cause stiffness and pain.
+The capsule is like a covering around the joint, and when it tightens (due to inflammation and thickening), it makes moving your shoulder difficult.
+Blood vessels grow into the capsule, filling with cells that cause stiffness and pain.

 Why Does Frozen Shoulder Happen?

-Frozen shoulder can occur for unknown reasons (called primary frozen shoulder) or be triggered by other problems (called secondary frozen shoulder).
+Frozen shoulder can occur for unknown or undetectable reasons (called primary frozen shoulder) or be triggered by other problems (called secondary frozen shoulder).
 Secondary frozen shoulder can be caused by:

-There’s also something called , where a person thinks they have frozen shoulder, but when they are under anesthesia, they have no loss of motion.
-This can be caused by fear, anxiety, or stress that makes the person afraid to move their shoulder.
+There is also a small population of people who believe they have frozen shoulder, but when they are under anaesthesia, they have no loss of motion.
+This experience can be a result of fear, anxiety, or stress that makes the person afraid to move their shoulder.

 What Does Frozen Shoulder Feel Like?